-- (1) BUEs: - (a) Grievances involving disciplinary actions and/or other covered disputes, as defined in the MOA between AFGE and TSA, will go to a Designated Grievance Official (DGO) for review and decision.
+(1) Grievances involving disciplinary actions and/or other covered disputes, as defined in the MOA between AFGE and TSA, will go to a Designated Grievance Official (DGO) for review and decision.
 Please see Appendix D, Designated Grievance Official Process, for additional information.

-After the DGO has issued a final decision, AFGE may give notice that it may seek expedited arbitration for the grievance by electronically submitting (by email or fax) TSA Form 1123-1, Expedited Arbitration Request, to the NRC within fifteen (15) days of the BUE's receipt of the final decision.
-If TSA Form 1123-1 is not submitted consistent with this handbook, the DGO's decision is final with no
+After the DGO has issued a final decision, AFGE may give notice that it may seek expedited arbitration for the grievance by electronically submitting (by email or fax) TSA Form 1123-1, Expedited Arbitration Request, to the NRC within 21 days of the BUE's receipt of the final decision, or expiration of the 30-day timeline to issue, if no decision is issued.
+If TSA Form 1123-1 is not submitted consistent with this handbook, the DGO's decision is final with no further review.
+However, the NRC's dismissal determinations are subject to third party review.
+Please see Appendix F, Expedited Arbitration Process for Disciplinary Actions and Other Covered Disputes, for additional information.

-- further review.
-Please see Appendix F, Expedited Arbitration Process for Disciplinary Actions and Other Covered Disputes, for additional information. - (b) Grievances containing Determination-related allegations (which may include alleged CBA violations) will go to a Senior Reviewing Official (SRO) for review and decision, except as specified in Subsections (d) and (f), below. - i.
+(2) Grievances containing Determination-related allegations (which may include alleged CBA violations) will go to a Senior Reviewing Official (SRO) for review and decision, except as specified in Subsections (d) and (f), below.

+- i.
 AFGE may file this type of grievance on behalf of a group of BUEs or on behalf of AFGE. - ii.
 A personal representative (who may also be an AFGE representative) may file this type of grievance on behalf of an individual BUE. - iii.
-A BUE may also file on his/her own behalf. - (c) Senior Official Review may not be waived for grievances containing Determination-related allegations (which may include alleged CBA violations) with issues that are local in scope as set forth in Appendix H, Single Neutral Review for Determination-Related Allegations that are Local in Scope (hereafter Appendix H, Single Neutral Review). - (d) The parties may agree to waive Senior Official Review for a grievance containing Determination-related allegations that are national in scope as set forth in Appendix I, Panel of Neutrals Review for Allegations that are National in Scope (hereafter Appendix I, Panel of Neutrals Review). - (e) After the SRO has issued a final decision, as applicable, AFGE may request neutral third party review as set forth in Appendix H, Single Neutral Review, or Appendix I, Panel of Neutrals Review.
+A BUE may also file on his/her own behalf. - (3) Senior Official Review may not be waived for grievances containing Determination-related allegations (which may include alleged CBA violations) with issues that are local in scope as set forth in Appendix H, Single Neutral Review for Determination-Related Allegations that are Local in Scope (hereafter Appendix H, Single Neutral Review). - (4) The parties may agree to waive Senior Official Review for a grievance containing Determination-related allegations that are national in scope as set forth in Appendix I, Panel of Neutrals Review for Allegations that are National in Scope (hereafter Appendix I, Panel of Neutrals Review). - (5) After the SRO has issued a final decision, as applicable, AFGE may request neutral third party review as set forth in Appendix H, Single Neutral Review, or Appendix I, Panel of Neutrals Review.
 For grievances that are local in scope, AFGE's request must be submitted in writing to the NRC within fifteen (15) days of receiving the SRO's decision.
-For grievances that are national in scope, if the parties agree to waive Senior Official Review, the parties will also confirm that they seek Panel of Neutrals Review. - (f) For grievances involving issues arising under Section V.C.9.a of the Determination (i.e., during the collective bargaining process), Senior Official Review is not applicable.
+For grievances that are national in scope, if the parties agree to waive Senior Official Review, the parties will also confirm that they seek Panel of Neutrals Review. - (6) For grievances involving issues arising under Section V.C.9.a of the Determination (i.e., during the collective bargaining process), Senior Official Review is not applicable.
 The grievance will proceed directly to Panel of Neutrals Review after any interest-based processes are completed and the Non-Filing Party has submitted its response to the grievance.
 Please see Appendix I, Panel of Neutrals Review, for additional information.